Skip to main content

 Series B$15M+$650K-$1.5M8-15 developers

 Pre-seed is scrappy by design.
-One or two developers plus a technical co-founder writing code.
-Seed is where the first real hiring decision happens — bring on a dedicated full-stack developer or augment with a small team.
-Series A is the inflection point.
-You're expected to ship product fast, and the board wants to see sprint velocity, not just a roadmap.
+One or two developers, and a technical co-founder who's still living in the code.
+Seed is where the first real hire lands.
+You either bring on a dedicated full-stack developer or you stand up a small team next to yours.
+Then Series A hits, and that's the inflection point.
+Now the pressure is to ship fast.
+The board wants sprint velocity on the table, not just a neat-looking roadmap.

-The gap between $350K and $650K at Series A?
-That's almost entirely explained by whether you hired in-house in the US or augmented with a distributed team.
-We'll break down that math in section 4.
+So why the $300K gap between $350K and $650K at Series A?
+Almost all of it traces back to one call.
+Did you hire in-house in the US, or did you build with a distributed team?
+The full math is in section 4.

 Where Does the Engineering Budget Actually Go?

-First Round Capital's State of Startups survey found that 65-75% of engineering budgets go directly to developer salaries or contracts.
-The rest splits across infrastructure, tooling, design, QA, and a contingency buffer most founders forget to include.
-Here's a realistic Series A breakdown ($450K total budget):
+First Round Capital's State of Startups survey found that 65-75% of engineering budgets go straight to developer salaries or contracts.
+The rest is infrastructure, tooling, design, and QA.
+Then there's a contingency buffer, which most founders forget to set aside until it's too late.
+Here's a realistic Series A breakdown on a $450K budget:

 Category% of BudgetDollar RangeWhat It Covers